galtshifter/hash-tool/README.md

 go run ./cmd/hash-tool
 ```

-You can also run it with next command:
+You can also run it with the next command:
 ```
 ./bin/hash-tool
 ```
 Usually you don't commit bin files, but it's done here for an easier use.
-Keep in mind that this bin file is compiled for macOS systems, `GOOS=darwin, GOARCH=amd64`.
+Keep in mind though that this bin file is compiled for macOS systems, `GOOS=darwin, GOARCH=amd64`.
 You can compile it yourself with next commands:
 ```
 make build
 ```